-CRNP Independent Practice (SB 25/HB 200)
+CRNP Independent Practice (SB 25/HB 100)

-What YOU can do: Reach out to your State Representative, especially if s/he is a member of the PA House Professional Licensure Committee and ask them to oppose SB 25 as passed by the Senate.
+What YOU can do: Reach out to your State Representative today, especially if s/he is a member of the PA House Professional Licensure Committee, and ask them to support Chairman David Hickernell’s amendment to HB 100.
 Explain that all Pennsylvanians, including those in rural and other underserved areas, deserve equally high-quality medical care.
 This limited pilot project, as proposed, would give certain qualified primary care nurse practitioners six years to demonstrate that they could truly enhance access to quality care and improve health outcomes in the state’s primary care Health Professional Shortage Areas.

 History: The state’s 13,700 certified nurse practitioners have been seeking independent practice for 20 years but did not have significant legislative support until 2017, when the Hospital and Health System Alliance of Pennsylvania changed its policy to endorse this action.
 The Coalition of Nurse Practitioners cites their roles in Federally Qualified Health Centers and the Veteran’s Administration as examples of why this would be helpful.
 They claim their independent practice would not only expand access to combat the shortage of primary care physicians but also expand care in rural and underserved areas, all with care cost savings, too.

 SB 25/HB 100 Summary: SB 25 and HB 100 as introduced would allow an APRN-CNP license be issued to any CRNP working under a collaborative agreement for a year following graduation from an accredited master’s, post-master’s, or doctoral nursing program in primary care fields or mental health, or if the CRNP worked for three years and at least 3,600 hours under a collaborative agreement.
 The proposed APRN-CNP license would be renewable every 2 years, requiring 30 credits of Continuing Education (16 of them in pharmacology if prescribing) and maintenance of certification in one of the above fields.